 At that price, you’re looking at staying in a hostel dorm or splitting an Airbnb with a friend, taking public transportation to get around, mostly sticking to the free activities like swimming or hiking, cooking some meals, and eating at the cheap(er) cafés.

 If you want to drink alcohol, see more paid sights, and eat out more, you’ll need to add more to your budget.

 How to Save Money in Malta

-There are a couple of hostels on the islands, with dorm prices beginning at 9 EUR ($9.50 USD) per night (though prices double in the peak summer time).
-Airbnb is ridiculously cheap — I found a whole house for 35 EUR ($37 USD) a night.
-Most budget hotels cost 40 EUR ($42.50 USD) so I would stick to Airbnb or hostels for accommodation.
-However, like hostels, the prices for places more than double to around 80 EUR ($84 USD) per night in the summer; budget hotels cost around 40-60 EUR ($42-63 USD) in the summer.
+There are a handful of hostels on the islands, with dorm prices beginning at 15 EUR per night (though prices double in the summer).
+Airbnb is ridiculously cheap; I found a whole house for 35 EUR a night.

 Food and Drink

 Food prices are relatively inexpensive, though you’ll find higher prices in tourist areas such as Valletta, St. Julian’s, Sliema’s boardwalk, and Marsaxlokk.